OTUSOFE365025/project-group-40-crn-45894/ATAM Assessment Report.md

 # 1. Introduction

-The Architecture Tradeoff Analysis Method (ATAM) evaluates the architectural decisions made for the AI-Powered Digital Assistant Platform (AIDAP).
-ATAM identifies risks, non-risks, sensitivity points, and tradeoffs related to quality attributes such as performance, security, availability, scalability, and modifiability.
-This report applies ATAM to the AIDAP architecture resulting from Iteration 2 (ADD), using stakeholder requirements to generate scenarios, prioritize quality attributes, analyze architectural responses, and document risks.
+For this project, the Architecture Tradeoff Analysis Method (ATAM) was used to evaluate the architectural decisions made thus far for the AI-Powered Digitial Assistant Platform (AIDAP).
+This report outlines the main quality drivers; the constructed archtecture model and their componenets; QA scenarios; the ATAM utility tree diagram and table; the sensitivity, tradeoff, risk assessment, and non-risk tables; and finally, the summary.
+The architecture diagram being analyzed comes from the decisions made from iteration 2 in the ADD process.

 ---